 What is Knee Arthritis?

 Arthritis is an umbrella term that refers to inflammation of the joints.
-The knee is one of the most common joints to develop arthritis, and when affected, it is often one of the most debilitating as well.
+The knee is one of the most common joints to develop arthritis, and when affected, arthritis pain is often one of the most debilitating as well.

-There are over 100 different types of arthritis, including rheumatoid and osteoarthritis.
+There are over 100 different types of arthritis, including the most common types, rheumatoid and osteoarthritis.
 Although older adults and women are more likely to develop the condition, arthritis can affect anyone, of any age.

 Osteoarthritis of the Knee

-Osteoarthritis occurs when the cartilage that cushions the joint starts to degenerate, whether due to everyday “wear-and-tear,” overuse, or an unresolved prior injury.
+Knee osteoarthritis occurs when the cartilage that cushions the joint starts to degenerate, whether due to everyday “wear-and-tear,” overuse, or an unresolved prior injury.
 When the cartilage is worn away, it can no longer protect your bones from scraping against each other as you move.
-This leads to stiffness, swelling, and pain, and can even cause the formation of bone spurs.
+This leads to knee pain, stiffness, and swelling, and can even cause the formation of bone spurs.
+Also limiting your knee’s range of motion.

 Rheumatoid Arthritis in Knees

-Rheumatoid arthritis is an autoimmune disorder in which your body’s natural defenses target joint tissue.
+Rheumatoid arthritis is an autoimmune disorder.
+Your immune system attacks its own tissues damaging normal tissues (such as cartilage and ligaments) and softening the bone.
 This type of arthritis will impact the body symmetrically, attacking both knees at the same time.

 Knee Arthritis Symptoms